writing retreat for women

 Salty Quill Scholarship Recipients

 The Salty Quill Scholarship Application is now closed for 2019.
-Scholarship recipients will be announced by August 1st.
 Please check back early in 2020 for next year's open application period.

 Each year, the jury for the Salty Quill Writers’ Retreat scholarships is honored to have so many outstanding writers share their work with us.
 We award as many scholarships as we can--in the past, partial scholarships have also been awarded.
 Jurors have found it an honor to review scholarship applications, appreciate and give great consideration to every application, and find great pleasure in awarding scholarships to the very talented writers listed below.